Mastering Seasonal Scheduling to Achieve Higher Quality Outcomes

 • February: American Heart Month to focus on cardiovascular screenings

-• March: Colorectal Cancer Awareness to prompt patients to schedule a colonoscopy if it’s due
+• March: Colorectal Cancer Awareness to prompt patients to schedule a screening if it’s due

 • May: Skin Cancer Awareness to encourage patients to check their skin for signs of skin cancer and/or visit their PCP or dermatologist for a thorough skin exam

-• June: Men’s Health Month to remind male patients to schedule their AWV
+• June: Men’s Health Month to remind male patients to schedule their wellness exam

-• October: Breast Cancer Awareness to encourage women to get their annual mammogram—which should be easily accessible and readily available through walk-ins or mobile facilities during this month
+• October: Breast Cancer Awareness to encourage women to get their mammogram

-Another factor to consider is that by the end of the year, PCP offices may see an influx of members wanting to schedule their AWV for several reasons:
+Another factor to consider is that by the end of the year, medical offices may see an influx of members wanting to schedule wellness exams or other visits for several reasons:

-• Insurance deductibles have been met and/or funds in health or flexible spending accounts need to be used before January.
+• Insurance deductibles have been met and/or funds in flexible spending accounts need to be used before January.

 • Use-it-or-lose-it paid time off prompts some people to handle doctor appointments at the end of the year.
 Likewise, some people don’t like to use PTO for medical purposes, so they take advantage of company holidays around Thanksgiving and Christmas to get wellness exams or medical procedures.
 (In fact, Iovinelli says end-of-year colonoscopies are surprisingly common for this very reason.)